AislingMurphy7/Vel/README.md

 "Virtual Device Configuration" will open.
 Click "Phone" option from the Category column > select preferred device > Next

-Next select/download the preferred System Image. (!!Marshmallow recommended!!) > Next
+Next select/download the preferred System Image. (!!Marshmallow or Lollipop recommended!!) > Next

 Next verify the configuration displayed is correct > select a name for the device > Finish (!!This may take several minutes to build!!)